danicat/pacgo/step06/README.md

 }
 ```

-This code have three goroutines: the first one is the one that runs the `main` function, the second one is the one that prints `hello` and the third one is the one that prints `world`.
+This code has three goroutines: the first one is the one that runs the `main` function, the second one is the one that prints `hello` and the third one is the one that prints `world`.

 One important thing about goroutines is that since we are doing things async, it's safe to assume that the previous program will produce no output.
 That's because the `main` function has a high probability of terminating the program before any of the two goroutines are executed (because we have some overhead to launch the goroutines).